tieukhoimai/mia-blog/content/articles/colors-and-data/index.md

 ![Type of Data](resource/types-of-data.png)

-There are two main types of data is Qualitative (or categorical) and Quantitative (or numerical) data.
+There are two main types of data

+- Qualitative/ categorical data, fields that contain qualitative information are **dimensions**.
+- Quantitative/ numerical data - will always be a number that can be **measured**, which called a **metric**.

 Based on these we can classify to four primary levels of measurement are nominal, ordinal, interval, and ratio.

 <style type="text/css">